No Man's Land

 Paije Barbaresco Nebbiolo 2020

 Look, I work in agriculture, a farming, family, but damn farmer wine is good.
 I have not had any farmer or co-op wine in a long time that just meets the threshold of wow for this one.
 I mean just the color is beautiful clear Ruby and Claret with no obscuring whatsoever.
 This is not something we’re gonna be like oh a dissect the flavors for 30 minutes.
 It is good, solid amazing wine with clarity of color, absolute focus of flavor in beautiful concentration of the grape and the expression of the land and the spices, and a perfect balance of the acidity structure they’re in.
-I wish I would’ve bought more of this. — a month ago
+I wish I would’ve bought more of this. — 6 months ago

 Frank SchusterDeborah SchusterDenise Espinoza